stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 1/Lesson 06 - Production Systems.md

 1. **Procedural**: has to do with how to do accomplish certain tasks (e.g., how to cook a specific dish?)
 2. **Semantic**: includes generalizations in the form of concepts and models of the world (e.g., how does food get its flavor?)
 3. **Episodic**: includes specific events (e.g., what did you cook last weekend?)

+## Chunking

+Referring to our baseball example, what if we have two rules that the SOAR agent cannot decide on?
+The agent will attempt to draw from the episodic knowledge to decide what rule should be used.
+This process of drawing from previous knowledge to fulfill a goal or make a decision when two or more decisions are presented is called **chunking**.